ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 Now our object `john` can happily marry Sally.
 This implementation has a small flaw which we are going to fix soon, when we talk about **`this`** variable.
 By the way, a function which is a part of an object property is called a **method**.
 Worth remembering.

 To summarize, we implement functions inside the object definition, to create an encapsulation against the outside world.
-To call a function which belongs to an object, we need to know the name of the property this function is associated with and also we need to have a variable which references the object we are trying to change.
+To call a function which belongs to an object, we need two things: 1. the object to whom this function belongs (`john`).
+2. the name of the property, this function is associated with (`marryTo`).

 In JavaScript code, you will see both the direct and indirect way of changing properties of objects.
 Take the following snippets from our code examples: